 Typically, those regular installment payments will raise your score and will show a mortgage lender that you are a good risk again.

-Takeaway on Getting a Mortgage After Bankruptcy
+Takeaway on Getting a a Mortgage After Bankruptcy

 Bankruptcy doesn’t mean the end of your homeownership dreams.
 The waiting period for getting a mortgage after bankruptcy varies depending on the type of bankruptcy and the loan program.
 While you’re waiting, focus on improving your financial habits, rebuilding your credit, and saving for a down payment.
 With time and effort, you can increase your chances of qualifying for a mortgage after a bankruptcy and achieving your goal of owning a home once again.